Koenkk/zigbee2mqtt.io/docs/devices/ZBMINIL2.md

 ## Notes
 ### Router functionality
 The device type is 'End Device' and cannot function as a Zigbee router.

+### Pairing
+There are two different options to reset the device and enter pairing mode:

+* button: Press and hold the device button for 5 seconds.
+* switch: Toggle an connected external switch 10 times consecutively.
+This is especially useful when there is no direct physical access to the button.

+The device will stay in "state" : "OFF" and cannot be switched while it is in pairing mode.
+If not successfully paired, it will exit pairing mode after 180 seconds.
 <!-- Notes END: Do not edit below this line -->